Poncé Gaudissard: Judgement on appeal

 On 14 March 2011, Gaudissard was tried on appeal before the Var Assize Court for the double murder in Meyrargues.
-He is 54 years old.
+He was then 54 years old.
 The trial lasted five days (one day longer than the trial at first instance).
 During the trial, the surviving victims of Gaudissard's murders were again called to the witness stand, amplifying the cruelty that Gaudissard could display during some of his acts.

 During the trial, the jurors examined the accused, who, faced with his contradictions, still denied the double murder.
-Gaudissard's personality revealed that, although he took various risks, his meticulousness altered a great deal of the evidence and left him in a position to reoffend at any time.
+Gaudissard's personality revealed that, although he took various risks, his meticulousness altered a great deal of the evidence and left him in a position to re-offend at any time.
 Although he was not prosecuted for the suspicious deaths of his uncle and cousin in December 2001, the Assize Court remained convinced of his guilt.
-The jurors also noted that there was a clear resemblance with the d'Amato case, due to the profile of the victims (parent and child) and the fact that one of the two victims was ‘target n°1’ in both cases.
-They also established that Gaudissard had the personality of a ‘cold-blooded killer’, with the characteristics of a serial killer, even though he had ‘only’ committed two double murders, fifteen months apart.
+The jurors also noted that there was a clear resemblance with the d'Amato case, due to the profile of the victims (parent and child) and the fact that one of the two victims was 'target n°1' in both cases.
+They also established that Gaudissard had the personality of a 'cold-blooded killer', with the characteristics of a serial killer, even though he had 'only' committed two double murders, fifteen months apart.
 The Assize Court also demonstrated that Gaudissard would have been perfectly capable of murdering his sister-in-law had he not been surprised and arrested by the police that day.
-At the end of the appeal, the court found him to be ‘extremely dangerous’ and declared him ‘difficult to cure’.
+At the end of the appeal, the court found him to be 'extremely dangerous' and declared him 'difficult to cure'.

 On 18 March, Gaudissard was found guilty of the charges of premeditated double murder of Chantal and Audrey d'Amato, and of acts of torture and barbarity against Audrey d'Amato.
 He was sentenced to life imprisonment with a 22-year prison term.